dmitrySheshko/replace-string-loader/README.md

 ```
 ## Options:
 ```
-search - string/RegExp
-replace - string
-flags - string gim
+options: {
+    search: "string or /regExp/",
+    replace: "string",
+    flags: "string",
-file: true/false
+    file: bool
+}
+search - a string or a regular expresion what will find in replace in a file. replace - string to replace a match string. flags - regExp flags (g, i, m) Use if search is string and ignore if search is regExp.
+file: if true - a match result will save to a file.
 ```
 ## Usage:
-Search and replace all search (105px) in scss files and replace it to 200px.
+Search and replace all (flags: 'g' - global search) search text ('105px') in scss files and replace matches to a replace text ('200px').
 Result will save to a json file.
 ```
 module: {
         rules: [{
             test: /\.scss$/,
             use[{
-                    loader: 'test-loader',
+                    loader: 'replace-string-loader',
                     options: {
                         search: '105px',
                         replace: '200px',